N → NNE

 Before your first flight at Moffats, suitably rated pilots MUST

 • Complete the self-assessment form.
-After completion the club Senior Safety Officer or his/her delegate will make contact to confirm suitability of your experience, qualifications and endorsements.
-You may not fly until you are confirmed
+After completion the club Senior Safety Officer or his/her delegate will make contact to confirm that the experience, qualifications and endorsements described in your self-assessment meet site access requirements.
+You may not fly until then.

 • Each time you fly you MUST check in using this Check In Page